anamanumesc/obsidian-notes/6.Databases/postgres/postgres backup.md

 -----
 # Logical backup (COPY command, pg_dump and pg_dumpall utilities)

+- smaller. only one db or individual object
+- reads system cataloges
+- info from system catalogues
 ## pg_dump
-`pg_dump` connects to the database (just like a client). if u add Fc option it gets compressed if u add Fp u can read it
+`pg_dump` connects to the database (just like a client). it takes the info from the metadata from that cluster and it writes a .sql document and if u run it it reates a new db if u add Fc option it gets compressed if u add Fp u can read it

 ---
 # Physical backup
+creates a snapshot of all the files the postrges uses , not only the metadata ig

 ## WAL